thomasweng15/jekyll-now/_posts/2017-1-23-on_password_managers.md

 The password database and the master password are like safe and key: even if the safe is stolen, thieves wont be able to access your passwords without the key.

-When you need to log in to an account, you simply unlock your database, copy your credentials, and paste them into the login fields.<span class="ftnt">[2]</span> No more hassle with typing complicated passwords.
+When you need to log in to an account, you simply unlock your database, copy your credentials, and paste them into the login fields.<span class="ftnt">[1]</span> No more straining to type complicated passwords.

 When you need a new password, password managers create new ones for you that are hard to crack.
-They can also remind you to change your passwords if it's been a while.
+Many of them also remind you to change your passwords if it's been a while.

 ## Which password manager should I use?

 I use [KeePass](http://keepass.info/), a free program.
 KeePass is open-source, meaning that a community of security experts (and anyone else who is interested) is vetting the source code to verify that it really is secure.

 KeePass, however, is not the most user-friendly service out there.
 I've played with [LastPass](https://www.lastpass.com/) as an alternative.
-LastPass keeps your passwords in a "cloud" so you can access them anywhere.<span class="ftnt">[3]</span> LastPass runs on an ad-based model, making it also "free" to use.
+LastPass keeps your passwords in a "cloud" so you can access them anywhere.<span class="ftnt">[2]</span> LastPass runs on an ad-based model, making it also "free" to use.

 There are also other password management programs and services out there, though I haven't tried any others personally.

-## I am worried about screwing up and losing all my passwords.
-What should I do?
+## What if I screw up with a password manager and lose all of my passwords?

-You can gradually transition to using a password manager.
-Start with putting one password into the manager for something that isn't critically important, so that you get the hang of using it.
+If you're worried about losing your passwords and/or aren't sure if a password manager is for you, you always have the option of easing into it.
+Start by putting one password into the manager for something that isn't critically important, so that you get the hang of using it.
 As you get more comfortable, you can add more and more passwords.

 If anything goes wrong, you can still reset your passwords to online accounts the regular way.